IHE/ITI.PCF/input/pagecontent/ch-P.md

 Other divisions of the access control matrix are possible, so long as a Patient Privacy Policy covers each layout of the matrix.

 The following list of references is provided as good references to understand the terms and concepts presented here.
-These references are not required by this profile.
+These references are not required by IHE.

 - ISO/TS 21298 "Health informatics – Functional and structural roles".
 - ISO/TS 22600 "Health Informatics – Privilege Management and Access Controls".